Dante1DC/CSCE-463-Group-Project/README.md

 # Setup
 By default, server.ipynb uses port 1000, then all the other files increment ports up to 1003.
 Additionally, temp ports are sourced from your available ports.
 If this doesn't work, change it in util.py's SERVER constant.

+## Running

+Start KDC, then server, then device, then phone.
+Sometimes decryption randomly fails and just trying again it succeeds.

 # TODO
 - Yeah the 3-way handshake from the phone to the server doesn't work.
 This seems to be because RSA isn't implemented in the right order, ie., the message is sent and decryption is attempted with the public key of the wrong key pair.